At some point, every parent hears these three words: “My stomach hurts.”

 1. “Stomach flu” isn’t really the flu

-Gastroenteritis, one of the most common causes of stomach aches in children, is typically caused by a virus — just not the influenza virus.
+Gastroenteritis, which can bring on stomachaches in children, is typically caused by a virus.
 It usually includes diarrhea with or without vomiting and possibly a low grade fever.
-It will run its course in seven to 10 days without the need for medical assistance.
+It will run its course in three to five days without a need for a doctor’s help.
 Be sure to have your child drink plenty of fluids.

 2. Kids get heartburn, too

 We tend to think of gastroesophageal reflux disease (GERD) as an adult problem, but it’s also common in kids.
 GERD is often tough to pinpoint, especially in very young children, but vomiting is often a strong indicator.
-So are complaints of a sour or foul taste in the mouth and pain in the upper middle part of the abdomen.
+So are complaints of a sour taste in the mouth, pain in the upper part of the abdomen and excessive burping.

 GERD can typically be treated with antacids and, if necessary, medications called H2 blockers such as Pepcid® or Zantac® or proton-pump inhibitor drugs such as Nexium® or Prevacid®.
 Changes in the diet can help, too.
-Kids with GERD should avoid acidic drinks like soda pop, orange juice, tomato-based products, spicy foods, and medications such as ibuprofen that irritate the stomach.
+Kids with GERD should avoid acidic drinks like soda pop, orange juice, tomato-based products, spicy foods and medications, such as ibuprofen, can irritate the stomach.

 3. Constipation is a frequent cause

-Constipation rounds out the three most common causes of abdominal pain in kids.
+Constipation is a common cause of abdominal pain in kids.
 Adding more fiber to a child’s diet, along with apple juice (preferably unsweetened) or prune juice can really help.

 Watch for rectal bleeding, though.
 It could signal something more serious.
-And chronic constipation can point to celiac disease or an underactive thyroid gland or other condition that needs further medical attention.
+Longstanding issues with constipation can point to other medical conditions such as celiac disease, an underactive thyroid gland or other condition that needs further medical attention.

 4. Eight glasses of water a day is no myth